brendenwest/it122/readme.rst

 - A `github.com <https://github.com>`_ account
 - A heroku.com account (free tier)

-**Note** - `AWS Cloud9 <https://aws.amazon.com/cloud9/>`_ and https://replit.com/ provide free browser-based development environments.
+**Note** - https://replit.com/ provides free browser-based development environments.

 This course will use **Web Development with MongoDB and Node, 3rd Ed.** as a textbook, and also supplementary online materials as needed.

-Students can access this textbook free online through  https://libguides.seattlecentral.edu/az.php?a=o.
-First-time users should follow these steps:
+Students can access this textbook free online through https://libguides.seattlecentral.edu/az.php?a=o using these steps:

 - Select “O’Reilly for Education”
 - In the ‘Select institution’ drop-down menu, select “not listed”
-- Create new account using @seattlecolleges.edu email address.
+- Create new account (first time) using your *@seattlecolleges.edu* email address.

 Class Structure and Topics
 ####